acuminous/twiki-gherkish-feature-parser/README.md

 - Report an unexpected event
 - Report a missing event handler

 For example, the state machine starts off in InitialState.
 If the first line of text in the feature specifciation is `@skip` then this will be translated into an AnnotationEvent.
 The AnnotationEvent will parse the text, resulting in the following event data: `{ name: "skip", value: true }`.
-The event and data will be dispatched to the InitialState's annotation event handler, which will ask the state machine to transition to the CaptureAnnotationsState and redispatch the event.
-The CaptureAnnotationsState's annotation event handler will stash the event data using until such time as a feature is created.
+The event and data will be dispatched to the InitialState, which will ask the state machine to checkpoint the current state, transition to the CaptureAnnotationState and redispatch the event.
+The CaptureAnnotationState will stash the event data using until such time as a feature is created.
+While the state machine continues to receive annoations, the events will continue to be dispatched to and stashed by the CaptureAnnotationState.
+However, if the `'Feature:'` keyword is encountered, a FeatureEvent will be dispatched causing the CaptureAnnotationState to unwind to the previously checkpointed InitialState.
+The FeatureEvent will be redispatched, and handled by the InitialState.

 ## Events